Uber Says It's Pulling Out Of Oakland To Save Money

 Steve Snider, executive director of the Downtown Oakland Association, said he hopes the sale of the building goes through quickly, ideally to a buyer who’s interested in introducing restaurants and other retail to the ground floor.

 “Along the Broadway corridor, there’s a lot of dead zones that don’t really have active storefronts,” he said.
-“Having something that’s so centrally located and that’s a half block of downtown Oakland, to not have an active ground floor presence sort of kills the overall vibrancy of the neighborhood.”
+“Having something that’s so centrally located and that’s a half-block of downtown Oakland, to not have an active ground-floor presence sort of kills the overall vibrancy of the neighborhood.”

 Caroline O'Donovan is a senior technology reporter for BuzzFeed News and is based in San Francisco.